AngelosGi/AngelosGi/README.md

 I'm a junior developer familiar with HTML, CSS, PHP and Laravel.
 Currently wrapping up my coursework and eager to put my knowledge into practice.
-I'm a quick learner and passionate about web development!
+Quick learner and passionate about web development!

 ## 🌱 Skills and Technologies